Alaska’s Hospitality Recruitment Challenge

 “Who wants to work just four months of the year?”

 Alaska boasts incredible summers with long days and an abundance of natural beauty.
-As soon as the snow and ice begin to melt, tourists arrive en masse and businesses statewide open their doors to accommodate visitor needs: accommodations, food, and fun.
-For those in need of work, Alaska’s summer season is abundant with hospitality- and tourism-related jobs, but there is one major hitch, most of these positions are seasonal, lasting just about four months.
+As soon as the snow and ice begin to melt, tourists arrive en masse and businesses statewide open their doors to meet visitor needs: accommodations, food, and fun.
+For those in need of work, Alaska’s summer season is bursting with hospitality—and tourism—related jobs, but there is one major hitch—most of these positions are seasonal, lasting just about four months.

-“It’s interesting as it’s kind of a bifurcated industry right now,” says Economist Neal Fried, the state tourism segment is “looking really good” and expected to continue to grow in the future.
+“It’s interesting as it’s kind of a bifurcated industry right now,” says Economist Neal Fried, adding the state tourism segment is “looking really good” and he expects continued growth in the future.
 The local hospitality business segment, however, isn’t as fortunate, says Fried—the restaurant and tavern sectors are experiencing a softening due to Alaska’s recession.

 Alaska’s tourism industry is one of extremes with vast fluctuations in employment numbers.
 Fried uses the Denali region as an example: unemployment can be as low as 2 percent in the summer and hit 20 percent in the winter.
 “That is a real challenge for recruitment because who wants to work for just four months of the year?”
 He adds that trying to recruit from outside of Alaska is getting tougher as there are greater job opportunities in the Lower 48, also a result of its healthy economy.

-At Alyeska Resort, employee training programs play a critical part in retaining the resort’s workforce, according to Human Resources Director Kaleen Haines.
+At Alyeska Resort, employee training programs play a critical role in retaining the resort’s workforce, according to Human Resources Director Kaleen Haines.